redhousestudio/redhousestudio.github.io/terms.md

 On Instagram use tag "<em>@gijsvanklooster</em>" - [link](https://www.instagram.com/gijsvanklooster).<br />
 On Twitter use tag "<em>@abcgijs</em>" - [link](https://twitter.com/abcgijs).<br />
 All others online credits should link to "<em>www.gijsvanklooster.com</em>" - [link](https://gijsvanklooster.com).

+All instances of negligence will be charged accordingly.